-Lucas Snaije is the Community & Communications Manager for BYCS and the Editor of BYCS Perspectives.
+Lucas Snaije is the Content & Communications Manager for BYCS and the Editor of BYCS Perspectives.

 When cities began to shut down in many parts of the world 9 months ago, a spontaneous, organic surge in people using bicycles was rapidly observed.
 This has spurred over the course of the year much commentary, attention and reaction from the bicycle community as well as from policymakers, planners and academics.
 It seems as though the time of the bicycle has finally arrived, yet as we enter into a new year, efforts must be sustained to ensure the bicycle boom does not waver.
 The voice of civil society and other urban stakeholders, accompanied by the will of governments, will be critical to ensure the momentum of cycling is maintained and engrained within a new mobility paradigm beyond automobility.

 This burgeoning bicycle boom prompted us in March to reflect on the role the bicycle plays in times of crisis, as well as on its role in helping to achieve urban resilience.
 Since 2016, BYCS has been advocating for a broader definition of the transformative potential the bicycle can have on society.
 The pandemic, in all its calamity, has also had the effect of bringing to the fore the benefits that cycling can offer in terms of local economic recovery, healing mental and physical health, reinforcing social connections in our communities and providing a glimpse of less polluted and congested cities.